 |Semester||Length of Semester in Weeks|

 The Master of Public Health program offers courses each semester of the academic year (fall, spring, and summer).
 If an MPH student enrolls in courses full time (the Graduate School considers full-time enrollment as nine credits in one semester), they can complete the degree requirements in five semesters or just under two years.
-Enrollment is flexible, and students can work with their advisor to create a curriculum plan to best suit their scheduling needs.
+Enrollment each semester is flexible, and students can work with their advisor to create a curriculum plan to best suit their scheduling needs.
 Students have a maximum of six years to complete the requirements for the MPH degree.

 |Credit Enrollment Per Semester||